Office of Postsecondary Education, Department of Education.

-1. Eligible Applicants: An IHE that offers a court reporting program that— (1) Has a curriculum capable of training realtime writers qualified to provide captioning services; (2) is accredited by an accrediting agency or association recognized by the Secretary; and (3) is participating in student aid programs under title IV of the HEA.
+1. Eligible Applicants: An IHE that offers a court reporting program that: (a) has a curriculum capable of training realtime writers qualified to provide captioning services; (b) is accredited by an accrediting agency or association recognized by the Secretary; and (c) is participating in student aid programs under Title IV of the HEA.

 2. (a) Cost Sharing or Matching: This program does not require cost sharing or matching.

-(b) Supplement-Not-Supplant: This program includes a supplement-not-supplant requirement.
+(b) Supplement-Not-Supplant: This program involves supplement-not-supplant requirements.
 Under section 872(c)(4) of the HEA, grant amounts awarded under this program must supplement and not supplant other Federal or non-Federal funds of the grant recipient for purposes of promoting the training and placement of individuals as realtime writers.